On Cremona Transformations of P^3 which factorize in a minimal form: Special Links of type II from to a Fano 3-fold

 in particular, we obtain the second divisibility condition in (\ref{eq1.3}).

 Finally, by eliminating $(2m-1)m^3E^3$ between (\ref{eq1.5}) and (\ref{eq1.4}), we obtain the relation (\ref{eq1.1}). \end{proof}

 A dimension 3 projective variety $X$ is said to be a Fano 3-fold if it is smooth and its anti-canonical class $-K_X$ is ample.
 In \cite{Isk77} and \cite{Isk78} V. Iskovskih gives an essentially complete classification of Fano 3-folds with Picard number 1 (see also \cite{Isk83}); following Iskovskih the \emph{index} of such a Fano 3-fold is the positive integer $r$ such that $-K_X\simeq\calh_X^r$, where $\calh_X$ generates the Picard group of $X$.
-On the other hand, we are interested in those Fano 3-folds which are rational and will only pay attention to these varieties, though only once we will need to consider a Fano 3-fold whose rationality was even not established according to \cite{IskSho} and (specially) \cite{Isk83}.
+On the other hand, we need to consider Fano 3-folds which are rational and in the present work we only pay attention to them except once (maybe twice) when we will consider a Fano 3-fold whose rationality was not yet established (according to \cite{IskSho} and \cite{Isk83}).

-Let us recall what an elementary link of type II is; we give the more general definition though we will use it in a special setup.
+Let us recall what an elementary link of type II is.

 Let $X_1,X_2$ be normal projective dimension 3 varieties which are $\Q$-factorial and have at most terminal singularities.
 Suppose $X_i$ admits a Mori fiber structure, that is a fibration $X_i\to Y_i$, $\dim\,Y_i<\dim\,X_i$, which is an extremal $K_{X_i}$-negative contraction, for $i=1,2$.
 A \emph{link of type II} connecting $X_1$ to $X_2$ is a birational map $\chi:X_1\tor X_2$ which admits a decomposition